bomeans/bomeans_sdk_bin/Linux/README.md

 ##### remark
-* `startLearningAndSearchCloud` supports the so-called accumulated matching for TV-like remotes.<br> when the `startLearningAndSearchCloud` is continuously invoked, the IR learning data previously sent will be kept in the internal memory for filtering the matching remotes.
-That is, you can have more accurate match result if several IR learning data belong to the same remote controller is passed in `startLearningAndSearchCloud`.
+* `startLearningAndSearchCloud` supports the so-called accumulated matching for TV-like remotes.<br> when the startLearningAndSearchCloud is continuously invoked, the IR learning data previously sent will be kept in the internal memory for filtering the matching remotes.
+That is, you can have more accurate match result if several IR learning data belong to the same remote controller is passed in startLearningAndSearchCloud.
-Calling `reset` will reset the internal memory to start a new accumulated matching.
+Calling reset will reset the internal memory to start a new accumulated matching.

 ### stopLearning